wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 ### (alternate name Papilionoideae)

 500 genera, 12,000 species, worldwide in distribution.
 59 m.y.o.
 (Lavin et al. 2005)

+The alternative name Leguminosae is sometimes also applied to the Fabaceae.
+This traditional name is unusal because it is based on a morphological feature, the legume or pod, instead of a type genus.
+The name Fabaceae conforms to modern practices becasue it is based on a genus, *Faba*.

 Habit: very variable, from trees to herbs and climbers.